 What is the Personal Financial Management Course (Debtor Education)?

 There are limited exceptions to the personal financial management course requirement such as incapacity or disability (defined in 11 U.S.C. §109(h)) or active military duty in a military combat zone.
-If you believe that an exception is applicable to you, you must make the appropriate selection on Official Form 23 and file a Request for Exemption from Financial Management .
+If you believe that an exception is applicable to you, you must file a Request for Exemption from Financial Management and indicate on the Certification About a Financial Management Course that your request was granted by the court.

 Click here for a list of approved Debtor Education Providers.